 “Are you joking?
 What the fuck?
 What who expects of us?”

 “I just don’t think we can take any risks with the set bearing in mind that we’re not signed yet”, says Jimmy, and I can feel tears welling in my eyes.
-People talk about negative solidarity, but this is something else: outside of people dying, the worst single moment of my life.
+People talk about negative solidarity, but this is something else, the worst single moment of my life so far, outside of people dying.
 How has our whole identity, our grounding in friendship, our shared past come to count for so little against impressing some imaginary industry figure?
 How has one of my best friends, someone from the same part of the country, the same school, the same lonely fucking village as me, come to put short-term professional gain before loyalty and a basic belief in ourselves as a unit?
 How have they managed this?

 We always should have been a Newcastle band, so it’s appropriate that it should all end there.
 The morning after a surprisingly good gig at the Ouseburn, with lots of our friends from the north-east in attendance, the three of us – Danny, Jimmy, me – are sitting in the Centurion Bar at Newcastle Central Station.
 Geoffrey isn’t here because I didn’t invite him.
-He was from a different world, never really a part of the band I started and named with my best friends in the worst period of my life.
+He was never really a part of the band I started and named with my best friends in the tragic time of my life.

-It's the first day of September.
-The three of us are sitting sipping on cokes underneath the vaulted Victorian ceiling, a grand multi-coloured mosaic that reflects in winks and glimmers the rays of late-morning light coming in from the vast open station.
+The three of us sit and sip on cokes underneath the vaulted Victorian ceiling, a grand multi-coloured mosaic that reflects in winks and glimmers the rays of late-morning light coming in from the vast open station.

 “So why did you invite us here Al?”

 I start to read out loud from a single piece of A4 paper.
 I didn’t think I could do this without some kind of script, idiot that I am.
+You’re my friends, and I love you, but I can’t carry on with things as they are.
 I’d like to leave the band, and I’d like you to respect this as my absolute and final decision …

 Before I’ve gotten too far Danny comes running after me.
 He’s weeping and he buries his head in my shoulder.